-- (1) Immediate Shutdown (Days 1 and 2). - (a) Only personnel designated as emergency personnel report to work during Departmental shutdowns. - Emergency employees perform duties vital to the continuity of activities described in paragraph 4c(1) and are required to be at work regardless of emergency situations or any general dismissal authorization.
-These employees will not be furloughed under the provisions of this Order and will not be dismissed or excused from work due to emergency situations described in OMB Memorandum, "Shutdown of Agency Operations Upon Failure by the Congress to Enact Appropriations," dated 8-28-80 (amended by OMB Memorandum, "Agency Operations in the Absence of Appropriations," dated 11-17-81, and further updated by Department of Justice memorandum, "Government Operations in the Event of a Lapse in Appropriations," dated 8-16-95). - Emergency personnel must be identified by job title; each essential employee must be notified of his or her obligations. - 3 Heads of Departmental elements must submit a list of emergency employees by name and job title to the Director of the Office of Management and Administration for approval prior to October 1, if a no-funds situation appears likely. - (b) If a funding lapse is likely to occur, the Director of the Office of Management and Administration must authorize the Deputy Director of the Office of Management and Administration to transmit a sample "Furlough Decision Notice Due to Lapse of Appropriations" (5 Code of Federal Regulations, Part 752) to appropriate servicing personnel offices.
-This notice should be issued prior to furlough, but when this is not feasible, any reasonable notice (telecommunication, written, or oral) is permissible.
-If prior written notice is not provided, DOE must provide the employee with a written decision notice at the earliest possible time following the furlough. - (c) The affected servicing personnel offices must prepare a specific furlough notice for each organization affected and transmit the letter to the designated point of contact.
+"Shutdown of Agency Operations Upon Failure by the Congress to Enact Appropriations," of 8-28-80 (and amended by OMB Memorandum, "Agency Operations in the Absence of Appropriations" of 11-17-81 and further updated by Department of Justice memorandum, "Government Operations in the Event of a Lapse in Appropriations" of 8-16-95).

-(d) The point of contact must distribute copies of the specific furlough notice to each employee not designated essential.
+- 2 Emergency personnel shall be identified by job title; each essential employee must be notified of his or her obligations. - 3 Heads of Departmental Elements must submit a list of emergency employees by name and job title to the Assistant Secretary for Human Resources and Administration for approval prior to October 1 if a no funds situation appears likely. - (b) If a funding lapse is likely to occur, the Assistant Secretary for Human Resources and Administration shall authorize the Deputy Assistant Secretary for Human Resources to transmit a sample "Furlough Decision Notice Due to Lapse of Appropriations" (5 CFR Part 752) to appropriate servicing personnel offices.
+Issuance of this notice prior to furlough is preferable but when this is not feasible, any reasonable notice (telephonic or oral) is permissible.
+If prior written notice is not provided, the Department must provide the employee with a written decision notice at the earliest possible time following the furlough. - (c) The affected servicing personnel office(s) shall prepare a specific furlough notice for each organization affected and shall transmit the letter to the point of contact designated under Paragraph 5c(3). - (d) The point of contact shall distribute copies of the specific furlough notice to each employee not designated essential.
 Employees must acknowledge receipt of the notice in writing; to do this, employees may sign a list indicating they have received the notice.
-The final list of all employees to whom notices have been issued will be submitted to the servicing personnel office so that the appropriate personnel actions may be effected.
+The final list of all employees to whom notices have been issued will be submitted to the servicing personnel office so that the appropriate personnel actions may be effected. - (e) To facilitate the issuance of furlough notices, the Chief Financial Officer shall notify the Assistant Secretary for Human Resources and Administration, when funds for specific organizations or functions remain for approximately 2 workdays only. - (f) Members of the Senior Executive Service will be furloughed in accordance with DOE 3350.1. - (g) Presidential appointees who are outside the SES and are not otherwise subject to 5 U.S.C.
+6301 and attendant regulations governing leave in the Federal service are not subject to furlough.